ese5160/a14g-final-submission-s25-t19-ac-dc/README.md

 SRS 08 - The light intensity data shall be used in a feedback loop to correct the position of the solar panel toward a higher intensity of light every 100 milliseconds coinciding with the collection of new data.

-&nbsp; *We did not hit this requirement due to the photodiode giving us garbage values.*
+&nbsp; *We did not hit this requirement due to the photodiode giving us unsuable information.
+Therefore, it would have been impossible to interpret this information and use it to actuate our servo motors.*

 SRS 09 - L298N motor driver shall be used for driving the servo motor with varying speed and direction through PWM manipulation.

-&nbsp; *We hit this requirement by using a L9110S motor driver but unfortunately we fried the motor driver and we were not able to use it for the demo.*
+&nbsp; *We hit this requirement by using a L9110S motor driver but unfortunately we fried the motor driver that was onboard and we were not able to use it for the demo.
+Our other PCBs were not functionin correctly with UART and therefore if one component was broken on our main PCB, we could not pivot and use another.*

 ## 4. Project Photos & Screenshots